CONNECT-platform/codedoc-docs/docs/md/docs/config/page.md

 });
 ```

-Will set the path of each HTML file on the `data-path` attribute of `body`.
+Will set the path of the source markdown file on the `data-path` attribute of `body`.

 Post processor functions are executed in the order provided, after **CODEDOC** itself
 has conducted its own post-processing (adding necessary script and stylesheet imports,